Groups

 Visit the CSWM website.

-The purpose of CSW is to advocate for the improvement of the status of women in journalism and mass communication education as well as in the journalism and mass communication workforce.
-The commission should promote feminist scholarship in journalism and mass communication and plan and present programs.
+The primary goal of Commission on the Status of Women (CSMM) is to advocate for the improvement of the status of women in journalism and mass communication education, as well as in the workforce.
+This includes promoting feminist scholarship in these fields and planning and presenting programs that support and advance the role of women in journalism and mass communication.

 Become an AEJMC member.